🌶️ Bird’s Eye Chilli- From Bush to Sauce

 Instructions:

-1. Wash and take the ends of your chilies ( leave the seeds for that hot spice) and chop the tomatoes.
+1. Wash and cut the ends of your chillies ( leave the seeds for that hot spice) and chop the tomatoes.

 2. Pop everything, including oil and vinegar, salt & pepper into a blender and whizz until smooth.